Left to right: Fred Johnson (aka the One-Armed Man), Richard Kimble and Lt. Gerard.

 Embarrassing Rescue: Kimble is put in the odd position of having to save Gerard's life in several episodes.
 Other episodes had Kimble saving Gerard's son and wife.

-This ended up paying off, as the series finale has Gerard capturing Kimble, but in return for all the times Kimble saved him, he agrees to give him a day to finish his search for the one-armed man before bringing him in.
+This ends up paying off in the finale, when Gerard captures Kimble, but in return for all the times Kimble saved him he agrees to give him 24 hours to try and find the One-Armed Man and exonerate himself before being brought in.

-Everyone Calls Him : Although the One-Armed Man had a real name (Fred Johnson) and several aliases, most everyone just remembers him as, well, the One-Armed Man.
+Everyone Calls Him Barkeep: Although the One-Armed Man had a real name (Fred Johnson) and several aliases, most everyone just remembers him as, well, the One-Armed Man.